 August 2.
-I awoke to a cool breeze and the gurgle of a stream.
-This was a refreshing way to start the day as the next few ended up being over 100.
-I packed up and headed towards Bucharest to Sinaia and Peleș Castle.
-I hit traffic in Predeal and decided to explore.
-I headed up a road at the beginning of town which wound up into the mountains and down into a small valley to Cabana Trei Brazi, which had a lovely traditional Romanian restaurant and a terrace with a breathtaking view.
+I awoke to the gurgle of a stream and a cool breeze, a refreshing way to start the day as the next few were supposed to get over 100F.
+I headed towards Bucharest to Sinaia and hit traffic in Predeal.
+When in traffic, get out and explore.
+So I headed up a road at the beginning of Predeal which wound up into the mountains and down into a small valley to Cabana Trei Brazi, which had a lovely traditional Romanian restaurant and a terrace with a breathtaking view.
 I ordered a mushroom omelette, latte, and sheep cheese (Brinza) with bread.
 It was wonderful.
 I felt like I’d wiped the stress and disappointment of the last few days clean.
 I sat and checked email, and looked out at the magnificent view.
 I talked with one waiter who was from Predeal who recommended visiting Bucegi Natural Park.
 I wandered up a dirt road behind the cabana where I found a shepherd’s abode, 2 horses, and a great view of the majestic Bucegi Mountains which I’d admired from the terrace.

 I wasn’t eager to get back into traffic, so lazily made my way to the main road.
 I hit another impass in Bușteni, a very touristy town with a few stoplights.
 The lights had the effect of backing up traffic for miles.
 I turned off to escape the congestion, and ended up at a ski lift at the base of Bucegi Mountain.
 Then I drove back roads, went for a little hike in the forest, and got back on the main road.
 I walked around town some, snapping a few photos and admiring the old architecture before continuing to Sinaia.
 After impatiently waiting in traffic, I arrived and found a parking place near the famous casino.
 Sinaia had an interesting history beginning with its discovery by King Carol I of Romania (1839–1914).
 More about that in the next post.